danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## Remote Hubs

-In 2015 and 2016 there has been an effort to establish "remote hubs" where groups of IETF members get together and participate remotely from that physical location.
+In recent years there has been an effort to establish "remote hubs" where groups of IETF members get together and participate remotely from that physical location.
 Would that continue as an option?